-So the report is back from the ‘doctor’ on the health of your CMMS/EAS.
-Fingers crossed it’s nothing terminal.
-It might require a little minor surgery, a nip and tuck, or it may just be given the all-clear.
+The report is back from the ‘doctor’ on the health of your CMMS/EAS.
+It might require a little minor surgery, or it may just be given the all-clear.
 If there are a large number of potential safety and efficiency gains identified, it could be time to look at the business case for an upgrade to a more capable system.

 Whatever the outcome, at least you will know where the opportunities are, and what you can do to capitalise on them.

 We’d love to help you make the most of your EAM/CMMS

 Like you, we care about managing preventive maintenance.
 Let us run a full System Health Check on your CMMS/EAM system.

 With the report in hand, you can implement any or all recommendations yourself, or engage MC Global to do it all for you if you prefer.